stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ---
 The challenge comes down to people - having everyone aligned, engaged and motivated in the same direction and on the same end game.

-If you think about it, there are apps for everything else (CRM, finance, people, supply chain, service), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.
+If you think about it, there are apps for everything else (CRM, finance, HR, supply chain, service, projects and social), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.

-\#stratapp solves this, making life way easier for business owners/CEOs and everyone else.
+\#stratapp is this, making life way easier for business owners/CEOs and everyone else.

 ## it's as easy as this

 You open your _workspace_ inside #stratapp.

-You see a _task_ due Thursday that says "**_select workshop venue_**".
+You see a _task_ due Thursday that, for example, says "**_select workshop venue_**".

 You're busy and you can't remember where that _task_ came from, so you click on the _task_, and you instantly see all of the collaboration taking place on that _task_.
 Nothing fancy right?
 Sounds like a task app.
 Nope, read on.